Illinois Solar Energy Incentives: What Homeowners Really Get From Installing

 What This Means:

-• That added value is excluded from property tax assessments
+• That added value is exempt from property tax assessment

 Result: